amantinband/error-or/README.md

 public static Error Error.NotFound(string code, string description);
 ```

+The `ErrorType` enum is a good way to categorize errors.

 ### Custom error types

-You can create your own result types if you would like to categorize your errors differently.
+You can create your own error types if you would like to categorize your errors differently.

-A custom error type can be created with the `Custom` status method
+A custom error type can be created with the `Custom` static method

 ```csharp
 public static class MyErrorTypes